Game-theoretic analysis of Guts Poker: Introduction

 \section{Introduction}

 Recursive games, first studied by Everett \cite{E}, consist of ``game elements'' analogous to Markov states.
-Starting in an initial state, players choose a first-round strategy resulting in a random outcome, which consists of a payoff plus either termination of the game or else redirection to another state/game element, possibly with increase or decrease of the stakes, after which play is reinitiated in that element.
-Thus, the game may have many repeated stages, in principle infinitely many, and the stakes of the game may shrink or grow as the game continues.
+Starting in an initial state, players choose a first-round strategy resulting in a random outcome, which consists of either termination of the game with a payoff associated to that state, or else redirection to another state/game element, after which play is reinitiated in that element.
+Thus, the game may have many repeated stages, in principle infinitely many, and the stakes of the game vary with the current state.
+This is closely related to the notion of stochastic game introduced earlier by Shapley \cite{Sh1}, which likewise features game elements, but in which play at a certain element results in transition to a new state {\it and} a payoff associated to the current state, but without termination.
+A stochastic game is either played for a fixed number of rounds, or continued indefinitely, with total payoff defined as lim inf of stage averages, or a discounted sum of stage payoffs.
+The total payoff of a recursive game is defined simply as the (undiscounted) sum of stage payoffs, or their lim inf: for a finite-state recursive game with finite state payoffs, clearly finite.

+Note that in terms of expected payoffs at each stage, a recursive game is equivalent to a stochastic game with varying stakes, in which the payoff for state $i$ is the probability $0\leq \theta_i\leq 1$ of termination times the expected payoff upon termination, the transition probability $\Pi_{ij}$, $\sum_j \Pi_{ij}=1$ from state $i$ to state $j$ is given by $\pi_{ij}/(1-\theta_i)$, where $\pi_{ij}$ is the transition probability for the original recursive game, satisfying $\sum_j \pi_{ij}=1-\theta_i$, and the stakes are multiplied by factor $0\leq (1-\theta_i)\leq 1$ for the next stage; that is, future payoffs are adjusted by factor $(1-\theta_i)$.
+By this means, a standard recursive game may be recast as a stochastic game with variable but nonincreasing stakes.

+Here, motivated by the example of Guts Poker described below, we define a {\it generalized recursive game} to be a stochastic game with variable and possibly increasing stakes, and study this new class of games.
+We expect that other interesting applications may be found in business and economics.

 Existence or nonexistence of a minimax value for such a game is an interesting question, as is the determination of the value and optimal strategies.
 A natural approach pioneered by Everett is to consider the question as a fixed-point iteration from values of game elements to themselves, with the mapping determined by von Neumann's minimax principle for ordinary games, viewing the recursive game as an ordinary one with payouts for different game elements given by the prescribed input values of each element.
 Should a unique fixed point exist, one expects that the game element values fixed by this process represent the values of each element in the sense of the original recursive game.
 A further step is to show that this is indeed true under reasonable definitions of value.